Home

 • getting a change to your job description approved

 Creativity manifests itself in the workplace in a number of different ways.
-Demonstrate your creativity by using one of these examples relevant to your experience:
+Demonstrate your own creativity by using one of these creativity examples relevant to your experience:

 • generating fresh solutions to work problems